 If you'd like to verify the full pipeline, you can do the following.
 Please follow the instructions carefully:

 - Configure mobile push notifications to always be sent (normally they're only sent if you're idle, which isn't ideal for this sort of testing).

 - On an Android device, download and login to the Zulip Android app.
 If you were already logged in before configuring the server, you'll need to logout first, since the app only registers for push notifications on login.

-- Hit the home button, so Zulip is running in the background, and then have another user send you a private message.
+- Hit the home button, so Zulip is running in the background, and then have another user send you a private message (By default, Zulip only sends push notifications for private messages sent by other users and messages mentioning you).
 A push notification should appear in the Android notification area.